Back to Research & Development

 The impact of shade and shelter on sheep reproduction and welfare

-Heat stress exposed ewes and rams can have reduced fertility and impaired foetal development and lower lamb survival.
-Likewise, cold stress will increase the mortaility rate of newly shorn sheep and newborn lambs.
 Extreme climatic variation (wind, rain and temperature) poses a significant stress on extensively-managed sheep.
-Shade and shelter minimise heat and cold stress to improve the production and welfare of sheep as well as having amenity values and other benefits for pasture production and biodiversity.
+Shade and shelter minimise heat and cold stress to improve the production and welfare of sheep as well as having other benefits for pasture production and biodiversity.

-Through two new projects, under the Sheep Reproduction Strategic Partnership, MLA alongside The University of Western Australia, Murdoch University and a number of other industry partners will investigate and develop interventions to reduce the impact of climatic variation on sheep enterprises.
+Under the Sheep Reproduction Strategic Partnership, MLA alongside The University of Western Australia, Murdoch University, CSIRO and NSW DPI are investigating and developing interventions to reduce the impact of climatic variation on sheep enterprises.

 Shane